PCOS: From symptoms to self-advocacy. Get the handbook

 This is because at 1 DPO your body is undergoing the same changes whether the egg was fertilized or not.
 (This main change is that the ruptured follicle, now the corpus luteum, begins pumping out progesterone.)

 A pregnancy won’t become official until implantation occurs around 6 – 12 DPO.
-So until then, any symptoms you experience are simply caused by your rising progesterone levels.
+Until then, any symptoms you experience are likely caused by your rising progesterone levels.

 If you’re using a fertility app or cycle tracker, you can certainly take note of any symptoms you notice at 1 DPO.
 But realize that many luteal phase symptoms and early pregnancy symptoms overlap.